Momijiichigo/wgpu-hartree-fock-2d/README.md

 # Next ToDo
 Draw energy band diagram for h0
-(Just for the sake of checking if my shader programs are working correctly, where I implemented complex number/vector/matrix operations on my own)
+(Just for the sake of checking if my shader programs are working correctly, where I implemented complex number/vector/matrix operations on my own.)

 Fortunately I have `energy_eigen_buf` where this buffer stores
 - energy (2 bands)
 - eigenstates